joaosa/solution-project-euler/README.md

 # solution-project-euler

-My ongoing attempt at deepening my knowledge of Mathematics.
+My ongoing attempt at deepening my knowledge of Mathematics in whichever language I feel like using.